Mantosh123/MJHandiCraft_SwiftUI/README.md

 # MJHandiCraft_SwiftUI
-MJHandiCraft is a app for online celling product
+MJHandiCraft is a app for e-commmerse app.